 FAQ

 Alexzandra asked:”I am 17 years old and I want to know how to enroll in CNA classes.
 I don’t want to take the two semester classes in my high school.
 I’m willing to spend some money on classes else where because I don’t need to wait 9 months to become a CNA.
 I would like some recommendations on the best places to take the classes.”
+CNA Classes in Colorado

 Answer: According to the licensing requirements on the Colorado Board of Nursing website, there is no restriction on the age at which a person can get a CNA license.
 You could get trained at any of the accredited training centers regardless of your age.
 You can get a list of places where you can get Free Nursing Assistant Training in Colorado .